Wente logo

 WishboneCampsite number 2, one of the seven originals

-Woodpeckers PantryKali-ama Trail Marker
+Woodpeckers PantryKaliama Trail Marker from 1977, original trail

 Wooly WashEarly morning swim in the lake AKA Polar bear swim, renamed because it is not cold enough for polar bears